Who needs a Valentine when you've got Mr Darcy to snuggle up with? Oh yes, here are our favourite romantic books to fall in love with...

 Genetics professor Don Tillman is determined to find a wife.
 So what does a socially awkward super genius do?
 Make a 16-page survey to find the perfect match of course.
 He ends up finding Rosie, someone who doesn’t fit into the equation at all.
 But who’s he to argue with science?

 16. Modern Love: True Stories of Love, Loss and Redemption by Daniel Jones

 Adapted into an Amazon Prime series, these essays from the eponymous New York Times column feature real love stories from a series of contributors.
 While some stories are painfully relatable and some are more unconventional, they all reveal what we know to be true – love is a many splendored, and often complicated, thing.

 Boy meets girl.
 Boy is rich and smart, girl is beautiful but not so rich; they’re opposites in every way but definitely MFEO.
 As they defy their parents and try to make it on their own, all is well until one of them finds they have a fatal medical condition.
 Will love truly conquer all?
 Make sure you have your box of tissues handy when your read this one and catch the film adaptation (we love the Ali McGraw version) too!

 18. When Katie Met Cassidy by Camille Perri

 Broken-hearted Katie wasn’t looking for love.
 It was probably the last thing on her mind, especially after being dumped by her fiancé.
 But when she meets and gets to know Cassidy, she begins to question her feelings, sexual orientation and values.
 Their attraction is undeniable, and so are all the complications that come along with it.
 This is one of those books you’ll want to read in one sitting, that’s for sure!

-So go on, pour yourself a wine and get snuggly!
+So go on, pour yourself a wine and get snuggly with some romantic reads!